 The first version of the emblem is elegant.
 “A” and “E” are formed by smooth semicircular lines.
 “X” consists of two diagonal stripes of equal length and thickness.
 The streamlined lettering emphasizes the absence of serifs and other decorative elements.

-This logo is notable for the fact that the connecting stroke of “A” is too short.
+This logo is notable because the connecting stroke of “A” is too short.
 It “hangs in the air” because it doesn’t reach the left side of the letter.
-The color palette is standard: black is used as the main one, and white is used as the background.
+The color palette is standard: black is the main color, and white is the background.

 1999 – 2007

-The font remains the same – only small details have changed.
-The printed characters now have angles that were not on the emblem of 1983.
-The proportions have changed insignificantly: it seems that the inscription is compressed in a horizontal plane.
+The font remains the same; only small details have changed.
+The printed characters now have angles that were not present on the 1983 emblem.
+The proportions have changed only slightly: it seems the inscription is compressed in the horizontal plane.
 The center stroke of the “E” is shortened.
-The color used for the decoration is gray with black outlines on the inside.
+The decoration uses gray with black outlines on the inside.
 Dark shadows give the image a subtle 3D effect.

 2007 – 2014